Land of the Lost (film): Plot

-While Marshall, Will and Chaka celebrate, Holly takes a dinosaur egg and learns from a recording left by the long-deceased Zarn that Enik is lying (he is the one planning the Earth invasion).
-She is captured by Sleestak, and brought to the Library of Skulls for judgment.
-The others save her, but the villain, with the amplifier, and controlling the Sleestak, leaves to open a portal to Earth.
+While Marshall, Will and Chaka go on a psychedelic spree, Holly is walking about with the tachyon amplifier, which detects a signal coming from an underground cavity, where she picks up a dinosaur egg and learns from a holographic recording left by the long-deceased Zarn that Enik the Altrusian is an escaped convict who, having overtaken the central pylon and its tachyonic crystals, is planning to go on a rampage across time and space.
+The recording ends with the Zarn being killed by Enik.
+Deemed to be guilty of providing assistance to Enik, she is captured by Sleestak and brought to the Library of Skulls for a summary execution.
+Having sent Chaka to bring Enik, Marshall and Will rescue Holly by pushing the Sleestak executioners into a well with red-hot magma at its bottom.
+Enik arrives with a tachyonic crystal, whose power allows him to establish telepathic control over the remaining Sleestak, one of whom is carrying the tachyon amplifier.
+The villain leaves to open a wormhole between the prehistoric Land of the Lost and the modern Earth, which is the first habitable planet to be pervaded by his army of rapidly reproducing Sleestak reptiloids.

-Marshall pole-vaults into Grumpy's maw and, by dislodging an intestinal obstruction, earns the beast's gratitude.
+At that point, Grumpy appears to settle the old score with Marshall, who pole-vaults into Grumpy's maw and, by dislodging an intestinal obstruction, earns the beast's gratitude.
 Riding atop the tyrannosaur, he joins the others to defeat the Sleestak army and confront Enik.
-After the crystal link between the Land of the Lost and Earth is shattered, Enik reveals the portal will close forever.
-Thinking fast, Marshall grabs Holly's crystal, inserting it into the port.
-Knowing the substitute crystal won't hold for long, they leave quickly.
-Will chooses to stay, and is later welcomed by a bevy of cheerful and attractive girls of Chaka's tribe.
+After one of the crystals sustaining the wormhole is shattered, Enik reveals that the portal will close forever.
+Marshall grabs Holly's crystal and inserts it into the vacant socket, but it becomes apparent that the substitute crystal will not hold for long.
+Enik catches Will by an ankle to prevent Marshall's departure.
+With the help of Chaka, Will restrains Enik and chooses to stay.
+Marshall and Holly leap into the portal, whereas Will is later welcomed by a bevy of cheerful and attractive girls of Chaka's tribe.

-A triumphant Marshall reappears on Today with the dinosaur egg Holly brought back, promoting his new book "Matt Lauer Can Suck It!"
-The egg left behind on the Today set hatches a baby Sleestak, which hisses as the screen goes black.
+A triumphant Marshall reappears on Today with the dinosaur egg Holly brought back, promoting his new book, Matt Lauer Can Suck It!
+Left behind on the Today set, the egg hatches a baby Sleestak, which hisses as the screen goes black.